 Co-Director: Pradip Saha, Ph.D.

-NMR & Drug Metabolism Core
+NMR and Drug Metabolism Core

 The NMR and Drug Metabolism Core offers tools to support the discovery, synthesis, screening, optimization, metabolism and pharmacokinetics of small molecule ligands or lead compounds.
 Our 600 and 800 MHz Bruker nuclear magnetic resonance (NMR) spectrometers are available for unassisted use by trained users, and expert services are available to determine small molecule identity or conformation, to identify and quantify metabolites, to determine macromolecular structure or detect perturbations upon ligand binding, or to screen compound libraries against purified targets.
 DNA-encoded technology available through the Center for Drug Discovery allows affinity-based selection of millions of different molecules in a single tube to identify those that most tightly bind a tagged, purified protein.
 We investigate the metabolism, metabolic stability, and pharmacokinetics of small molecular weight compounds using liquid chromatography-mass spectrometry (LC-MS and MS/MS).
 In addition to analyzing biological fluids or tissues, we assay stability in liver microsomes and perform reaction phenotyping against an array of CYP450s.
 Core personnel provide advice on the use of the supported methods for a wide variety of drug metabolism and pharmacokinetics (DMPK) applications and assistance is available in project experimental design and data analysis.
-For more information visit the NMR and Drug Metabolism website.
+Visit the NMR and Drug Metabolism Core website.